Tenant Participation

 Tenant participation logo

-Our current Tenant Participation Strategy sets out how we plan to work in partnership with our tenants.
+Our Tenant Participation Strategy sets out how we work in partnership with tenants.

-Our Housing Charter report card tells you how we are performing.
+Our Housing Charter report card shows how we are performing.

 Tenants’ and Residents’ Groups